-While our study had a number of strengths, including its longitudinal design with direct assessments of early child characteristics, and the 'ecologically valid' nature of our narrative and Doll Play assessments around a naturally occurring potential social challenge, there were also some limitations.
-Two of our outcome assessments relied on information derived from the mothers (CBCL and the ADIS-P), and while both involve well established assessment procedures, and both showed systematic relationships to objectively measured predictors, some degree of caution is obviously required in interpreting the relevant findings, given the potentially confounding effects of the maternal disorder.
+Although our study had a number of strengths, including its longitudinal design with direct assessments of early child characteristics, and the ecologically valid nature of our narrative and DP assessments around a naturally occurring potential social challenge, there were also some limitations.
+Two of our outcome assessments relied on information derived from the mothers (CBCL and the ADIS-P), and while both involve well-established assessment procedures, and both showed systematic relationships to objectively measured predictors, some degree of caution is required in interpreting the relevant findings, given the potentially confounding effects of the maternal disorder.
 A further limitation of our study was that we did not examine the role of fathers or other family members who might have compensated for difficulties experienced by the mothers.
-Thus, it seems likely that, if a mother experiences social phobia and the child's father does not, the father will become more involved in supporting their child's social adjustment, including their entry into school.
-To this extent, our study may have underestimated the direct effects of maternal social anxiety disorder on the child.
+Thus, it seems likely that, if a mother experiences social phobia and the child's father does not, the father will become more involved in supporting their child's social adjustment, including his or her entry into school.
+To this extent, our study may have underestimated the direct effects of maternal SAnxD on the child.